meatnordrink/uplift-blog/_posts/2019-12-13-therapists-credentials.md

 - NCPC: National Certified Pastoral Counselor

 ## Alphabetical List of credentials
-This is list is not complete; far too many credentials exist to list all of them.
+This list is not complete; far too many credentials exist to list all of them.
 But these are some of the most common.

   - CCPT: Certified Clinical Pastoral Counselor
   - CpastC: Certified Pastoral Counselor